Editorial Review

 Cancer Immunotherapy Adjunct

-Tα1 has been evaluated as an immunotherapy adjunct in multiple cancer types.
-Research published in Expert Opinion on Biological Therapy reviewed studies showing that Tα1 enhanced the efficacy of chemotherapy while reducing immunosuppression-related complications.
-In hepatocellular carcinoma, melanoma, and non-small cell lung cancer trials, Tα1 improved immune parameters (CD4/CD8 ratios, NK cell activity) and reduced infection rates in immunocompromised study participants.
+In hepatocellular carcinoma, melanoma, and non-small cell lung cancer trials, Tα1 improved key immune markers (CD4/CD8 ratios, NK cell activity).
+It also reduced infection rates in immunocompromised study participants.

 Antimicrobial Spectrum